athega/athega-hubot/README.md

     Loading hubot-scripts from /Users/me/nubot/hubot-scripts.json
     Successfully connected to Redis

-Then you can interact with Hubot by typing `hubot help`.
+Then you can interact with Whistler by typing `/help`.

-    Whistler help
+    /help

     animate me <query>  - The same thing as `image me`, except adds a few convert me <expression> to <units> - Convert expression to given units.